 Pancreatic Cancer: The Basics

 The pancreas is a gland that makes hormones such as insulin.
-Hormones help your body to work.
-Pancreatic cancer is caused by pancreatic cells growing out of control.
-As the number of cells grows, they form into a tumor.
+Hormones help your body work.
+Pancreatic cancer is caused by cells in the pancreas growing out of control.
+As the number of cells grows, they form a tumor.

-Pancreatic cancer that has spread from the pancreas to some other part of the body is called metastatic cancer.
+Pancreatic cancer that has spread from the pancreas to another part of the body is called metastatic cancer.

 Risks